syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-images.md

 {% endhighlight %}

-## Replacing Images
+## Replac Images

-The following code example demonstrates replacing an existing image in a slide.
+The following code example demonstrates how to replace an existing image in a slide.

 {% highlight c# %}
 [C#]